GCuser99/SeleniumVBA/README.md

 # Features

 - No installation permissions required
-- Wrappers for most of Selenium JSon wire protocol
+- Wrappers for most of Selenium's JSon wire protocol
 - Support for Action Chains, SendKeys, Shadow Roots, Cookies, and Capabilities
 - Optional Browser/WebDriver version alignment via WebDriverManager class
 - Open spec: Basically this wrapper is just a HTTP client of WebDriver server.
 Learning this wrapper equals to learning WebDriver.